HEGSRR/HEGSRR.github.io/_posts/2023-06-03-reproducibility-survey.md

   - Sarah Bardin
 ---

 We have published a new preprint!
-Head on over to OSF Preprints doi:[10.31219/osf.io/nyrq9](https://doi.org/10.31219/osf.io/nyrq9) for a first look at our manuscript.

 Kedron, Peter, Joseph Holler, and Sarah Bardin.
 2023.
 “Reproducible Research Practices and Barriers to Reproducible Research in Geography: Insights from a Survey.” *OSF Preprints*.
 June 3. doi:[10.31219/osf.io/nyrq9](https://doi.org/10.31219/osf.io/nyrq9).